A short history

 The Foyer Bar was opened during the dance hall's final months as Uropa.

 Rileys bar American pool and snooker club, which had its entrance in South Walk, was opened in 1999.
-It had 10 American pool tables, 4 English
+Run by a company called Cue Division, it had ten American pool

 Following the closure of Rileys in December 2014 both upper floors are now empty